-The career information center is located on the middle hall of Kemper County High School.
-All students are encouraged to use this facility.
-Any student who desires more information on careers should meet with the counselor.
+The career coach is located at Kemper County High School and/or Career Technical Center.
+All students are encouraged to meet with the career coach.
+Any student who desires more information on careers should meet with the career coach.

 CLUBS/ORGANIZATIONS